 The state is not a necessary evil and society will not collapse into dog-eat-dog savagery without them sucking out its lifeblood to preserve order.
 98% of us are caring human beings who cherish the idea of living in peace and harmony with each other.
 We are good at doing that.
 Then some 2% of us are sociopaths who see the rest as a resource to be used and exploited, having no compassion for starving babies or tortured grandmothers of their own or any other race.
 Unsurprisingly, politics is a common career choice for sociopaths.

 Politics is not even the main game in town, though it often appears to be the only one.
 Examples abound of civilization self-organizing without the need of top-down control by force.
 In our current system, democratic or otherwise, we too often find scum rising to the top and calling the shots.
 In a free system we develop means to eject the scum and let cream rise to the top.
-The feedback loop of customer reviews does just this at Tripadvisor and Amazon and other online businesses.
+The feedback loop of customer reviews does just this at Tripadvisor, Amazon, Airbnb, Uber, and other new age businesses.
 We can do it.
 We have the technology, and I’m off on a tangent here which could stretch into an entire book but will not since it is already written.

 TAXATION EXPLAINED, by Jean Baptiste Colbert, 17th century finance minister to Louis XIV : “The art of taxation consists in so plucking the goose as to obtain the largest possible amount of feathers with the smallest possible amount of hissing.”